-Your PCS Phone can alert you with an audible tone when you change service areas, once a minute during a voice call or a PCS Ready Link call, or when a call has been connected.
+Your PCS Phone can alert you with an audible tone when you change service areas, once a minute during a voice call, or when a call has been connected.

-- Service sets alert on or off for network services parameter changes. - Ready Link Calls sets an alert to notify you of PCS Ready Link calls. - R-Link Missed sets an alert to notify you of missed PCS Ready Link calls. - Voicemail sets an alert to notify you of voice messages. - Messaging sets an alert to notify you of text messages. - Minute Beep sets a minute reminder that beeps ten seconds before the end of each minute during a call. - Signal Fade sets an alert to notify you when your phone loses a signal during a call.
+- Service sets alert on or off for network services parameter changes. - Voicemail sets an alert to notify you of voice messages. - Messaging sets an alert to notify you of text messages. - Minute Beep sets a minute reminder that beeps ten seconds before the end of each minute during a call. - Signal Fade sets an alert to notify you when your phone loses a signal during a call.